 Anecdotally, there are also stories of people with electrical sensitivities who get symptoms whenever inside a solar powered home.
 This writer knows a woman who had a solar system installed on her house, but had it removed since it interfered with her sleep.

 The available science is just briefly summarized here, with a small subset of references.
 For a more detailed description, please see our posting “Health effects from dirty electricity,” which is available via the link at the end of this article.

 What to do?

 It is not easy being green and sensitive.
 Many “green” technologies are not safe for people who are chemically or electrically sensitive.
 Some examples beyond this article are hybrid cars and most low-energy light bulbs.
 So what is a green-minded sensitive person to do?
-Fortunately, there are safe options, which are simple and with no up-front investments.

 Some electrical utilities are investing in large solar plants and wind farms, even in states that traditionally have not been friendly towards the environment.
 Some of these utilities may offer their customers their green electricity at a premium price, to support the construction of more solar and wind plants.
 In some states, there is no longer a monopoly on selling electricity, and there are now companies offering electricity generated with renewable energy.

 In areas where there is no choice, one could still purchase solar credits from nationwide vendors.
 They will generate the electricity from a plant somewhere in the country – it doesn’t really matter where it is anyway.
 Just beware that some of these vendors are unscrupulously selling electricity from existing plants, especially using hydro power, so the premium does not go to any new solar or wind plants, but directly into their pockets.